Restaurant Profile

 From Mongolian Grill to Michelin Training

 VanWagner came to Ann Arbor with a resume that includes time in Michelin-starred kitchens, but he didn't bring the pretension that sometimes accompanies that kind of training.
 Echelon's dining room is airy and comfortable.
-The wallpaper features illustrations of Ann Arbor landmarks.
-The open kitchen, anchored by a wood-burning oven, is the kind of space that invites you to watch.
+Wallpaper features illustrations of Ann Arbor landmarks.
+At its center, an open kitchen anchored by a wood-burning oven invites you to watch.

-The menu is technically "New American," but that label undersells the cooking.
-The charred cauliflower with tahini converts people who think they don't like cauliflower.
-The lobster bucatini is properly indulgent.
+Call the menu "New American" if you need a label, but that undersells the cooking.
+Charred cauliflower with tahini converts people who think they don't like cauliflower.
+Lobster bucatini is properly indulgent.
 And the kampachi crudo with poached pear is delicate enough to make you slow down and pay attention.

 And then there's the burger.
 The wood-fired smash burger has developed the kind of following that usually requires a dedicated Instagram account.
-It's the best burger in Ann Arbor.
-We're not being diplomatic about that.
+It's a serious contender for the best burger in Ann Arbor, and we're not being diplomatic about that.

 The Cocktails Deserve Their Own Paragraph

-The drink program at Echelon is not an afterthought.
-The "Brine" martini is briny and sharp enough to make other martinis feel lazy.
-The bourbon-based "Modern Medicine" has been known to arrive via a dramatic tabletop dispenser, which will either charm you or test your patience.
+Echelon's drink program is not an afterthought.
+Order the "Brine" martini, briny and sharp enough to make other martinis feel lazy.
+A bourbon-based "Modern Medicine" has been known to arrive via a dramatic tabletop dispenser, which will either charm you or test your patience.
 We were charmed.

 What This Means for Ann Arbor